 As he exits the scene, it will occur to you that the signs were there all along, except you weren’t even remotely paying attention.
 It will feel as if you have suddenly awoken from a long deep sleep, and you will not understand anything that has happened.

-PTSD And Other Maladies
+C-PTSD And Other Maladies

-Looking back, you will experience the trauma of missed cues and your clueless involvement in your own demise.
-The narcissist will have dropped hints of his deceit and depravity that now appear as bright as day, and you will find yourself replaying these conversations and events over and over again in your mind.
+Looking back, you will experience the trauma of missed cues and your clueless involvement in your own unraveling.
+The narcissist will have dropped countless hints of his deceit and depravity that now appear as bright as day, and you will find yourself replaying these conversations and events over and over again in your mind.

 Narcissists try to get caught; it’s part of the thrill.
 When you finally grasp how close they came, on purpose, to allowing you to catch on, the humiliation of this will come with a pain the likes of which you have never felt before.